WinmaH/MyBallerinaProject/README.md

 # Customer Request Approval/Rejection with Ballerina,Google Sheets,Gmail and Twilio

 Google Sheets is an online spread sheet which can be used to manupilate data.
-Gmail and Twilio provides API for sending e-mail and sms.
+Gmail and Twilio provides API for sending e-mail and text messages respectively.
 This guides helps to integarate ballerina with Google sheets , Gmail and Twilio to manage customers' request approvals or rejections.

 Let us consider a real world scenario of customers requesting loans from the banks.Let's suppose that the user request details are initially send to a Google Sheet.When the requests are approved or rejected the request data are sent to seperate Google Sheets.
 Then a notification is sent to the customer using an e-mail or an sms according to his preference.